scollinspt/website/content/authors/admin/_index.md

 ---
 role: Professor of Physical Therapy
 avatar_filename: avatar.jpg
-bio: Professor of physical therapy with research interests in clinical reasoning, stress and adaptation.
+bio: Professor of physical therapy interested in developing a unified physiological theory of adaptation as a conceptual foundation of physical therapy practice while considering its logical and epistemological implications.
 interests:
   - Causation
   - Adaptation